 Playa de los Toros — Wide, Wild & Underrated

-Playa de los Toros stretches 1,300 metres along Manilva's coast, making it the widest beach in the western area.
+Playa de los Toros stretches roughly 2,400 metres along Manilva's coast, making it one of the longest and least developed beaches in the western area.
 The name comes from the Cañada Real de los Barrios, a historic livestock drove route — cattle were herded along this coast to Estepona.
-It's proper wild-looking country despite being only 8 km north of Sabinillas.
+It's proper wild-looking country despite being only 4-5 km southwest of Sabinillas, down at Punta Chullera.

 This beach attracts locals and expats far more than tourists.
 The facilities are limited, the atmosphere is genuinely relaxed, and even in August the occupancy remains medium at worst.
-The sand is golden, with some shingle areas.
+The shore is mostly medium and small stones with some sandy patches.
 The water is deep and clear.
 Free parking is available.
 It feels remote, though it's genuinely close to Sabinillas.

-Access & Parking: From Sabinillas, drive north on the A-7 towards Estepona (approximately 8 km, 15 minutes).
-Look for the layby turnoff marked for Playa de los Toros — there's free parking for several dozen cars.
+Access & Parking: From Sabinillas, drive southwest on the A-7 towards Torreguadiaro/San Roque (4-5 km, under 10 minutes).
+Look for the layby turnoff for Punta Chullera / Playa de los Toros — there's free parking for several dozen cars.
 The beach access is straightforward from the car park.

 Facilities: Very minimal.
 No lifeguards, no showers, no beach bars on the sand itself.
 You'll find some chiringuitos in nearby towns, but this beach is for self-catering visitors.
 In summer the beach is cleaned daily, but less intensively than urban beaches.